anBertoli/simple-strings/README.md

 Some operations on strings can fail due to allocations errors.
 Those functions could return an error in the form of a `ss_err` type, defined similarly the enum below.
 If the function is successful it returns `err_none`, which has value zero in the enum and could be conveniently tested with a `if (err)` statement.
+Note that if the library is compiled with the `--with-exit` flag, memory allocations errors will abort the program and there's no need to check errors.

 ```c
 typedef enum ss_err {